 - Record a video showing your User Interface and how it works

-In the interview we learned that they would like to integrate with the suppliers A and B, rather sooner than later.
-They provide a REST API of Richardson Maturity level 2.
+In the interview we learned that they would like to integrate with the bank, rather sooner than later.